Emergency Alerts for Parents

 We are grateful for the friendship, unity, and inclusion we see daily in our schools as students interact with one another.
 We appreciate students and parents who are alert and proactive in reporting any concerns that would impact student safety.
 If students do not feel comfortable sharing information face-to-face, programs such as SafeUT and Anonymous Tips allow them to report concerns anonymously.
 There are links to both programs on our district and school websites.

 Over the past several years, our district has implemented an Emergency Communication System in every school which improves the ability of school personnel and law enforcement to communicate in an emergency.
 When used in conjunction with other established school safety procedures and protocols, this system will greatly augment our ability to keep students and school personnel safe.
 Each school holds regular drills to ensure that staff and students know how to respond to various emergency situations.
-We recently finished retrofitting all classroom doors so that they can be locked from the inside by teachers.
+We recently retrofitted all classroom doors so that they can be locked from the inside by teachers.

 Additionally, our district, in cooperation with the Cache County Sheriff’s office, employs school resource officers who work at each high school and are available to assist in an emergency.
 Local first responders receive training specific to dealing with issues in school settings.
 Officers also visit our elementary and middle schools frequently to provide age-appropriate training and to establish positive relationships with students.